-The current UK wind turbine noise assessment guidance is set out in ETSU-R-97, a Good Practice Guide on the application of ETSU-R-97, and Supplementary Guidance Notes.
+The current UK wind turbine noise assessment guidance for residential receptors is set out in ETSU-R-97, a Good Practice Guide on the application of ETSU-R-97, and Supplementary Guidance Notes.
 The Welsh Government has endorsed the use of this guidance in Wales.

-A review of noise guidance for on-shore wind turbines has recently been published and any changes to UK guidance arising from this review will be considered by the Welsh Government13.
+A review of noise guidance for on-shore wind turbines has been undertaken and any changes to UK guidance arising from this review will be considered by the Welsh Government6.

-5.10 Cumulative impacts
+Cumulative impacts